didlawowo/fluxcd-viewer/README.md

 ## 🔍 Usage

 Access the web interface: <http://localhost:8080>
-The interface automatically displays your Kustomizations Click on a Kustomization to see its details
+The interface automatically displays your Kustomizations and HelmReleases Click on an item to see its details

-## 🏗️ Local Developpment
+## 🏗️ Local Development

 ### Clone the repo